Chelcdrs/house-price-predictor/README.md

 - [Example Prediction Request](#example-prediction-request)

 ## 1. Introduction
 This project predicts house prices using machine learning.
 The steps include loading a dataset (California Housing Dataset), cleaning the data, training a model, improving it, and creating an API for predictions.
-The model is deployed using FastAPI, so people can make predictions using a Ib request.
+The model is deployed using FastAPI, so people can make predictions using a web request.

 ## 2. Data Preprocessing & Feature Engineering